roman-milk/roman-milk.github.io/lesbian-polygamy-a-beginning.md

+===

- ****** Lesbian Polygamy: A Beginning ****** bysilkstockingslover© I had met him on a few occasions and considered him a pretentious dick, but in all fairness I considered 99% percent of high society to be pretentious dicks or bitches...myself included.
+I had met him on a few occasions and considered him a pretentious dick, but in all fairness I considered 99% percent of high society to be pretentious dicks or bitches...myself included.

  As he talked about some new castle he had purchased in Catterick, I put my hand under the table, beneath her dress, and began teasing her pussy, getting it wet enough to slide the polo ball inside.
 Watching her try to keep a straight face was incredibly amusing as he continued to ramble on oblivious to the fact I was now fingering his wife and that no one was listening to him.